Soundtrap

 Soundtrap is a freemium online cross-platform digital audio workstation (DAW) for browsers that allows users to create music or podcasts.
-The DAW is operated by Soundtrap AB, which was bought by Spotify in November 2017.
+The DAW is operated by Soundtrap AB, which was bought by Spotify in November 2017 and sold back to its founders in 2023.
 Soundtrap is offered in 15 languages, including English, Spanish, French, German, and Swedish, with the latter four being added in 2017.

-The DAW includes inputs for external instruments, an instrument player, a way to input and export MIDI files, collaboration features, Patterns BeatMaker (introduced in 2017) and a built-in autotune provided by Antares Audio Technologies.
+The DAW includes inputs for external instruments, an instrument player, a way to input and export MIDI files, collaboration features, Patterns BeatMaker (introduced in 2017) and a real-time Vocal Tuner.

 History

 Soundtrap and Soundtrap AB were founded April 1, 2012 in Stockholm, Sweden by Björn Melinder, Fredrik Posse, Gabriel Sjöberg, and Per Emanuelsson, who believed that it was too "complex to make music" and who wanted to create a studio with collaboration and “a full production environment where you can do professional-sounding podcasts, collaboratively done on the web.”
 Soundtrap Studio was launched in beta in 2013.
 The next year, it was featured at Google I/O. In 2016, Soundtrap raised $6 million in their Series A round of financing.

 In November 2017, Spotify acquired Soundtrap, with Soundtrap stating that the move was a "culturally, creatively and strategically" great fit.
 The company had revenues of 900,000 kronor, making it one of Spotify's most expensive acquisitions.

 In 2018, Soundtrap won the EdTech Awards for the Arts, Music, Creative Solutions Category.
 The next year, it offered unlimited projects for the free tier without having to upgrade to a better plan.

+Spotify sold Soundtrap back to its founders in 2023, stating that they were "proud of what we’ve achieved together, and are excited to see Soundtrap’s next phase of growth over the coming years."

 Programs

-Soundtrap is split into three programs: Soundtrap for Music Makers, Soundtrap for Storytellers, and Soundtrap for Education.
+Soundtrap is split into three programs: Soundtrap for Music Makers, Soundtrap for Podcasters, and Soundtrap for Education.